- About Us

-Luca Giancardo is an Assistant Professor at the Center for Precision Health, School of Biomedical Informatics (SBMI), University of Texas Health Science Center at Houston (UTHealth) with co-appointments at the Diagnostic and Interventional Imaging, McGovern Medical School, UTHealth and the Institute for Stroke and Cerebrovascular Diseases, UTHealth.
-Before joining UTHealth, he was a Research Fellow at the Massachusetts Institute of Technology (MIT) and Postdoc at the Italian Institute of Technology (Italy).
-He received his PhD at the Oak Ridge National Laboratory and University of Burgundy (France).
+Luca Giancardo is an Assistant Professor at the Center for Precision Health, School of Biomedical Informatics (SBMI), University of Texas Health Science Center at Houston (UTHealth) with co-appointments at the McGovern Medical School and the Institute for Stroke and Cerebrovascular Diseases, UTHealth.

-He has extensive experience in image analysis and machine learning.
-He has been worked on developing new machine learning-based methodologies to discover computational biomarkers from patterns in biomedical data such as optical images, magnetic resonance imaging, X-rays, computer tomography, laboratory animal videos or tracking devices.
-His work has been applied to a number of biomedical applications, such as diabetic retinopathy screening or neurodegenerative disease tracking, stroke and successfully translated to industry with two startups based on my methods.
-One, Hubble Telemedical, was acquired by Welch Allyn in 2015, another, nQ-Medical has raised multimillion dollars in investment in 2018.
-I have authored/co-authored more than 40 peer-reviewed articles which were featured by news outlet such as MIT Technology Review, Smithsonian magazine and others.
-I have received multiple awards, including the prestigious 100k Singapore Challenge (judging panel composed by Nobel Prize and Millennium Technology Prize winners).
+He is a computer scientist with extensive experience in image analysis and machine learning.
+I have worked on developing new machine learning-based methodologies to discover computational biomarkers from patterns in biomedical data such as optical images, magnetic resonance imaging, X-rays, computer tomography, laboratory animal videos or tracking devices.
+His work has been applied to a number of biomedical applications, such as stroke diagnosis, diabetic retinopathy screening or neurodegenerative disease tracking and successfully translated to industry with two startups based on his methods.
+One, Hubble Telemedical, was acquired by Welch Allyn in 2015, another, nQ-Medical has raised multimillion dollars in investment.
+He has authored/co-authored more than 60 peer-reviewed articles (H-index 20) which were featured by news outlet such as MIT Technology Review, Smithsonian magazine and others.
+He has received multiple awards, including the prestigious 100k Singapore Challenge (judging panel composed by Nobel Prize and Millennium Technology Prize winners).

 An untreated stroke event would be destructive for a human deep space exploration mission.
 Increased cerebrovascular disease risk has been documented after prolonged exposures to ionizing radiations on Earth.
 Astronauts on deep space exploration missions will be exposed to galactic cosmic rays and solar particles for 30 months, which can lead to accelerated vascular injury likely increasing their risk of stroke.